 Sin was engraved in their hearts like chiseled letters in a stone.
 They were insensitive to God and to one another.
 What did abandonment of God do for them?
 Prodigal behavior brought prodigal pain.
 They exchanged fullness and favor for hunger and insult.

-2 Corinthians 3:3 says, “You are a letter of Christ, cared for by us, written not with ink but with the Spirit of the living God, not on tablets of stone but on tablets of human hearts.”
+In 2 Corinthians 3:3, it is written, “Clearly you are an epistle of Christ, ministered by us, written not with ink but by the Spirit of the living God, not on tablets of stone but on tablets of flesh, that is, of the heart.”

-Instead of forsaking the idols of their fathers, the children preserved them.
+Instead of forsaking the idols of their fathers, the children kept them up.
 Proof their sin is graven on their hearts and altars.
 The Hebrew word for “grove” is Asherah (Astarte).

-The Jamieson Fausset Brown Commentary says, “Astarte is the Hellenized (Greek) form of Ashtoreth.
-Astarte relates to the Mesopotamian goddess Ishtar with shared associations with fertility, sexual love, and war.
+The Jamieson Fausset Brown Commentary: “Astarte is the Hellenized (Greek) form of Ashtoreth.
+Astarte relates to the Mesopotamian goddess Ishtar, with shared associations with fertility, sexual love, and war.
 Ishtar is identified with Egypt’s Isis.”
 How crazy is it that in the 21st century, people who identified as Isis killed people who believe in the God of the Bible.

 Once, Jesus cursed a fig tree.
 It dried up.
 In this context, Jesus said in Mark 11:20-23, “Whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says.”
 The mountain that needed to be removed at that time was Jerusalem’s unbelief in Messiah.